The radiation field on product cones: Introduction

-In fact, the $\sigma_{j}$ in the theorem are the resonances of the hyperbolic cone considered previously by the authors~\cite{resonances} and can be computed explicitly in terms of the eigenvalues $\mu_{j}^{2}$ of $\lap_{k}$.
+In short, we find a complete asymptotic expansion for the radiation field of a solution.
+The exponents in the expansion are the resonances of the spectral family of the Laplacian on a related ``hyperbolic cone'' and were computed in a previous paper~\cite{resonances}.
+In fact, the $\sigma_{j}$ can be computed explicitly in terms of the eigenvalues $\mu_{j}^{2}$ of $\lap_{k}$.
 Because each eigenvalue $\mu_{j}^{2}$ leads to an entire family of resonances, it is easier to rename them $\sigma_{j,k}$ in terms of two parameters, which we call $j$ and $k$.
-Here $j$ refers to the eigenvalue in question and $k \in \NN = \{ 0, 1, \dots \}$.
+Here $j$ refers to the eigenvalue in question and $k \in \naturals = \{ 0, 1, \dots \}$.

 provided that

 The resonance $\sigma_{j}$ has the same multiplicity as the eigenvalue $\mu_{j}^{2}$ of $\lap_{k}$.